 After Robert knew he was at the last stage of his life, he decided to inform all of his co-stars from The Brady Bunch.
 Due to his worst health condition, he died at the age of 59 on 12th May 1992 at Huntington Memorial Hospital in California.

 Later, his death certificates came out that reported his cause of death to be HIV-AIDS.
-Yes, he found to be HIV positive that also made headlines on news.
-As Robert spent a very private life, nobody knew how he contracted to HIV.
-Whatsoever is the reason for his death, he will always remain in the heart of his fans and well-wishers.
+Yes, he was found to be HIV positive which also made headlines on news.
+As Robert spent a very private life, nobody knew how he contracted HIV.
+Whatsoever the reason for his death, he will always remain in the heart of his fans and well-wishers.
 May his soul rest in peace!

 Marriage & Divorce With Marilyn Rosenberger